Jackson-S/smartraveller-map/README.md

 # smartraveller.gov.au Map Generator
 ### What is this?
-This takes the images from smartraveller.gov.au and gets the average caution level for that country, then places all that into a pretty SVG file.
+This takes the images from smartraveller.gov.au and gets the average warning level for that country, then places all that into a pretty SVG file.
 ![If this link worked a pretty map would be here](sample.png?raw=true "Map Sample")